unrealcv/synthetic-computer-vision/README.md

 Information is retrieved from google scholar.
 Send [me](qiuwch@gmail.com) an email if you spot any mistake.
 Citation information is from google scholar by the date: 09/27/16 as an indicator of impact.
 It is also helpful to discover related works.

-Only the first author is shown in the text.
-Hover on the author name to see the complete author list.
+~~Only the first author is shown in the text.
+Hover on the author name to see the complete author list.~~ author information is missing due to some error of google scholar API, I need to manually add them.

+div id is the bib citekey from google scholar, use the div id makes it easier to reference a work in this document.

 ## 2016
 (Total=10)